 Look at Acts 10:4.
 Here's another lesson.
 An angel calls to Cornelius.
 Acts 10:4.
 And when he observed him, he was afraid, and said, "What is it, lord?"
 So he said to him, "Your prayers and your alms have come up for a memorial before God.
 Everyone agrees that the alms and prayers are being likened to the Old Testament sacrifices burning and sending their smoke to heaven.
 Have you ever thought of your prayers as being a sacrifice?
 Well they are.
 Read Revelation 8 sometime.
 But Old Testament sacrifices whose smoke went up to heaven were not always received by heaven.
 Isaiah and Amos both speak of how much God detested the sacrifices that were being offered up by rebellious Jews.
 And He said that He would not receive them.
 You see, God is not like the pagan gods; a God who can be manipulated and controlled by such actions.
 He has no needs, and thus cannot be manipulated by such things.
 So what makes these prayers get past the ceiling and what makes them remembered by God?
 We want our prayers to be remembered, right?
 We want our prayers to be a memorial that stands before God.
 And Calvin points out that it wasn't because of who he was.
 He was not a Jew.
 He was not a great man in the church.
 It was simply the fact that Cornelius had faith.
 Without faith, our prayers do not get past the ceiling, and they are not remembered.
 Without faith our alms mean nothing.
 Hebrews 11 says, without faith it is impossible to please Him.
 For he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.
 Faith.
 I was reading John 14 in my devotions on Saturday morning and Jesus said these words about faith.
 Most assuredly, I say to you.
 [The Greek is "Amen, Amen I say to you.
 It's a very strong assurance] he who believes in Me, the works that I do he will do also; and greater works than these he will do, because I go to My Father.
 And whatever you ask in My name, that I will do, that the Father may be glorified in the Son.
 If you ask anything in My name, I will do it.
 What an incredible promise.
 All he requires is belief; faith.
 Christ has the merits.
 And the Father has already said that He would be glorified by answering our prayers and Jesus has given permission to ask.
 That gives such a boost of confidence to our to our prayer life.
 Faith.

 Let's move to another lesson.
 Acts 12 describes Herod's persecution of the church and how Peter is thrown into jail.
 Verse 4 says that four squads of soldiers guarded Peter, Each squad had four soldiers, so there were 16 soldiers assigned to watch him.
 Verse 5 says, Peter was therefore kept in prison, but constant prayer was offered to God for him by the church.
 This verse shows us that when the church is praying, we need not fear Herod, his soldiers, the unbreakable jail doors, the enormous fortress from which no one could escape.
 We need not fear the whole kingdom being aligned against us.
 None of those things can stand against the power of prayer.
-But this is why I want to have strong, strong prayer backing when I go into China and India.
+But this is why I want to have strong prayer backing when I go to Asia.
 It says, constant prayer was offered to God for him by the church.
 You know, when I went into India on this last trip, it made all the difference in the world to know that you were praying for me and that I also had a smaller team praying whenever God prompted 24-7.
 It was amazing what the Lord opened up.
 Not even prison walls can stop the effectiveness of a church in prayer.

 In Acts 13:3 we see that sometimes fasting must accompany prayer.
 Then, having fasted and prayed, and laid hands on them, they sent them away.
 It is fasting that sometimes enables prayers to cast out a demon according to Matthew 17:21.
 It is fasting that sometimes enables us to break through strongholds of our fleshly desires.
 It is fasting that sometimes enables a person to break their addiction to tobacco.
 But sometimes fasting must accompany prayer.
 And I don't need to say more on that, other than to encourage you to try fasting if your prayers are not being answered.